Discover more from Football Archaeology

 Three College Football Coaches Who Became U.S. Presidents

 The third Monday of February arrives in a few days, and with it comes the celebration of Washington’s Birthday, Washington and Lincoln Day, President’s Day, or Presidents’ Day, depending on the state doing the celebrating.
 I live in Michigan, which is the only state to celebrate Presidents Day (no apostrophe), so I’ll join my fellow Michiganders in honoring all who held the role rather than the policies or achievements of specific officeholders.

 I’ll take a different spin on the Presidents Day theme to look at the three U.S. Presidents who coached college football prior to entering politics.
 I'll close with a quick review of how each President since Teddy Roosevelt was connected to football (or not).

 I'd venture that few Americans could correctly name the three football-coaching Presidents prior to reading this posting.
-It turns out that one of them was among the first to ever 'coach' football when the game was in its early days.
+One of them was among the first to ever 'coach' football when the game was in its early days.

 As the story goes, Wilson saw his first football game at age ten, three years before the first intercollegiate game in 1869, so the game he witnessed was likely some form of folk game or a game played under rugby or soccer rules.
 He played baseball at Davidson before transferring to Princeton and was there in 1877 when Harvard challenged Princeton to a game.
 Previously, what we now consider college football was played under association or soccer rules, but the elite eastern colleges agreed in 1876 to play intercollegiate games under modified rugby rules.
 It turns out that Wilson was the only one at Princeton that understood rugby, so he was elected to the football board and helped ‘coach’ the team, in addition to handling the finances.